brandonmcquarie/grunt-versioning-incremental/README.md

 Same type of thing as the `outputKey(key)` function above, allows you to rename any part of the relative path to the built file.
 I rename `public/css/` in my CSS files to `assets/`

+#### options.pattern
+Type: `String`
+Requirements: `name` `version` `ext`
+Default value: `name._version_.ext`

+Create the structure that you want your versioned files to have. `name._version_.ext` will turn testFile.css into `testFile._1_.css`

+#### options.findRegex
+Type: `RegExp`
+Default value: Auto generated baesed off of options.pattern

+Create the Regular Expression that will determine if a file in a given directory is a versioned file or not.
+Recommend leaving this parameter alone unless you have very strict RegEx requirements.
+The `options.pattern` should handle most cases.

+#### options.versionRegex
+Type: `RegExp`
+Default value: Auto generated baesed off of options.pattern

+Create the Regular Expression that will grab the version number out of the versioned file path.
+Recommend leaving this parameter alone unless you have very strict RegEx requirements.
+The `options.pattern` should handle most cases.

+#### options.replaceRegex
+Type: `RegExp`
+Default value: Auto generated baesed off of options.pattern

+Create the Regular Expression that will grab the entire version number and any additional characters.
+For the example `name._version_.ext`, it will grab the `._version.`.
+Recommend leaving this parameter alone unless you have very strict RegEx requirements.
+The `options.pattern` should handle most cases.

+#### options.startingVersion
+Type: `Integer`
+Default value: 0

+Starting version number for your unversioned files.
+If your file is already versioned, it will stil only increment by one.
+If your file has not been versioned yet, it will start off at `options.startinVersion + 1`, so a value of 200 will start your versioning at 201.

+#### options.logging
+Type: `Array` of `Integer`
+Default value: [ 1, 2 ]

+Modify this to get more granular logs during the build process.
+1. Creating new version file
+2. Deleting old version file
+3. Process flow `Useful for debugging`
+4. File already versioned

+#### options.testing
+Type: `Boolean`
+Default value: false

+Having a value of `true` will cause the build process to generate console messages, depending on your `options.logging` array, but will not delete, create, or modify any files.
+Your Cache File will remain untouched as well.
+Useful for when you are testing new settings, especially when changing your `options.pattern` to ensure no extra files get deleted.

 ### Usage Examples

 #### Versioning your CSS directory, saving the versioned files into the same directory